KhronosGroup/KTX-Software/external/bc7enc_rdo/README.md

 # About

-bc7enc_rdo (from: https://github.com/richgel999/bc7enc_rdo.git) contains two
-components with some changes:
+This branch of bc7enc_rdo forked from [bc7enc_rdo][bc7enc_rdo] contains two components used by KTX-Software with some changes:

-  - added \[\[maybe_unused\]\] to silence compiler warnings about unused variables
-  - removed bc7 encoder/decoder.
-See [Notes][#Notes] below.
-  - removed CLI components.
-  - removed utils.h/cpp because it relies on some heavy classes.

-Essentially: only what is absolutely necessary and not already provided by Basis Universal is left.

-bc7enc_rdo has two components:

   - rgbcx: BC1, BC3, BC4, and BC5 encoders/decoders (+ added BC2 decoder).
   - ert: rate distortion optimization (RDO) (agnostic to encoders/decoders).

+Changes:

+  - added [[maybe_unused]] to silence compiler warnings about unused variables

+Essentially: only what is absolutely necessary and not already provided by Basis Universal is left.
+The following components have been removed:

+  - bc7 encoder/decoder.
+See [Notes][#Notes] below.
+  - CLI components.
+  - utils.h/cpp because it relies on some heavy classes.

-However, currently these two components are compiled together under a single STATIC library `bc7enc_rdo` (if the need arise where only the RDO-part is needed, this will be separated into multiple components - E.g., `bc7enc_rdo::ert` and `bc7enc_rdo::rgbcx`).
+Currently, the remaining two components are compiled together under a single STATIC library bc7enc_rdo (if the need arises where only the RDO component is needed, this will be separated into multiple libraries).

-Basis Universal already has BC1-BC5 encoders but the ones provided by `bc7enc_rdo` are more capable.
-The decoders *should*(?) be the same for both.

 ## Building

-This is intended to be built as part a static library dependency (see minimal CMakeLists.txt).
+This is intended to be built as a static library dependency (see minimal CMakeLists.txt).

 Somewhere in your project's CMakeLists: